This page explains the requirements for displaying electioneering signs in Porirua City.

 All electioneering signs must be removed from public display prior to 12:00 midnight on the day immediately preceeding Election Day.

-You apply for a permit in writing to Council’s Customer Services Centre including the following information as applicable in each case:
+You can apply for a permit in writing, by email via email@example.com or in person at our Customer Service Centre, 16 Cobham Court, Porirua, including the following information as applicable in each case:

 Candidate and party details: